MicrosoftDocs/edge-developer/microsoft-edge/webview2/code-samples-links.md

 1. In a separate window or tab, see [WebView2Samples repo (README page)](https://github.com/MicrosoftEdge/WebView2Samples).

-1. Clone the `WebView2Samples` repo, as described in [#clone-the-webview2samples-repo] below.
+1. Clone the `WebView2Samples` repo, as described in [Clone or download the WebView2 samples repo](#clone-or-download-the-webview2samples-repo) below.

 1. In your resulting, local copy of the repo directory structure, find all `*.sln` files.